ynojima/guideline/source_en/ArchitectureInDetail/SessionManagement.rst

     * - Sr. No.
       - Description
     * - | (1)
-      - | Processing method to perform update process.
+      - | Handler method to perform update process.
     * - | (2)
       - | Redirect to request (3), in order to display completion screen.
     * - | (3)
-      - | Processing method to display completion screen.
+      - | Handler method to display completion screen.
     * - | (4)
       - | Call setComplete method of \ ``SessionStatus``\  object and delete the object from session.
         | Display process for View (JSP) is not affected directly as the same object remains in \ ``Model``\  object.